-We love soup recipes, and if you love this classics like minestrone soup and beef stew, you will love this French Onion Soup.
-Like most recipes, we love to serve it with bread and make it all year long!
+We love soup recipes, and if you love classics like Minestrone Soup and Beef Stew, you will love this French onion soup.

 How to Make French Onion Soup